xiaoxianyu-office/mm/Skills/Effects.md

 Most effects are able to target both Entities and Locations.
 You control what your effect targets using a [Targeter][].

-Audience `audience=World` or `audience=Target` can be used to only display the effects to a specific group, rather than the entire Server.
+Audience arguments (`audience=World`, `audience=Target`, `audience=Caster`, Etc.) can be used to display the effect only to a specific group, rather than the entire server.
 This can be useful in preventing too many particles from being displayed to everyone which can cause lag.

 ### Syntax

 A lot of effects don't have any options.
-To call them, you just call the skill **effect:name**
+To call them, you just call the skill **effect:name**, for example:

     Skills:
     - effect:flames @target